-You’re in for a treat when it comes to Portuguese food – get ready for its famous salted codfish, Portuguese desserts, hearty stews and much more.
+You’re in for a treat when it comes to Portuguese food – get ready for its famous salted codfish, baked desserts, hearty stews, and much more.

-Portugal’s top dishes have become reknown around the world as tasty yet distinctive cuisine.
-Portugal’s food showcases its history – from the invading Moors in the 8th century to its days as a maritime explorer and colonial power from the 15th century onwards – and its geography.
-Portugal is bounded on two sides by the sea, so it’s no suprise that seafood tops the Portuguese menu.
-As you travel around Portugal you’ll find there are regional versions of many popular Portuguese dishes but there are some regional specialities to seek out, too.
+Portugal’s top dishes have become renowned around the world as tasty yet distinctive.
+Portugal’s food showcases its history – from the invasion by the Moors in the eighth century to its days as a maritime colonial power beginning in the 15th century – as well as its geography.
+The sea surrounds Portugal on two sides; it’s no surprise that seafood tops the Portuguese menu.
+As you travel around the country, you’ll find plenty of regional versions of many popular Portuguese dishes, but there are some regional specialties to seek out, too.

-Traditional Portuguese food is based on fish, seafood and meat (especially pork), which is grilled, fried or cooked up in stews and casseroles and served with potatoes, rice and simple salads.
-Portugal is also well-known for its rich and sweet desserts and pastries.
+Traditional Portuguese food is based on fish, seafood, and meat (especially pork).
+These bases are commonly grilled, fried, or cooked up in stews and casseroles.
+Common side dishes include potatoes, rice, and simple salads.
+Portugal is also well-known for its rich and sweet desserts.

 Here are some of the top foods you’re likely to find on the menu in Portugal, with some recipes so you can make them yourself.

 The Portuguese have a sweet tooth, with bakeries and pastry shops selling all sorts of delicious delights.
 Portuguese dessert foods are often egg-based, some of them creamy, and all of them rich and sweet.
 Rich, egg-based desserts, flavored with cinnamon and vanilla are popular at the end of a meal, too.